Location: Harpswell, Cumberland County

 Tips: The beach is covered with water at high tide, so it is worth checking the tide before you head to Potts Point.
 On your way back, you can get lobster or other food at Estes, which you’ll pass on the way.

-More Info and Directions: From Brunswick drive south on Route 123 to its end at the southern tip of Harpswell.
-Park there and walk in along the private road (accessible on foot for this purpose) and walk south to the end, about half a mile.
-Proceed on the path to the preserve.
+Important Info and Directions: From Brunswick drive south on Route 123 to its end at the southern tip of Harpswell.
+Visitors should park at the end of Harpswell Neck Road and walk along private Potts Point Road (please do not drive on Potts Point Road) to the Preserve (accessible on foot for this purpose) and walk south to the end, about half a mile.
+Proceed on the path to the Preserve.
 Follow the beach around to the left and then back along the rocks from the point.